-This eco-friendly hotel proves the best views of Manhattan’s skyline are not in Manhattan.
+This eco-friendly hotel proves that the best views of Manhattan’s skyline are not in Manhattan.
 Located just across the East River in Brooklyn Heights, the hotel’s Harriet’s Rooftop & Lounge offers a dazzling panorama of the Brooklyn Bridge and Lower Manhattan’s skyscrapers – there’s also a stylish rooftop plunge pool.
-Enjoy classic cocktails and nibble on seasonal snacks such as beet hummus and whitefish paté.
-The hotel is just as impressive inside, and favours the local and the natural: recycled wood from Coney Island boardwalk is used in the furnishings, lush foliage brings the outside into every room, and the Bamford Haybarn Spa uses all-natural products.
+Enjoy classic cocktails and nibble on seasonal snacks such as edamame hummus or crispy noodle salad.
+The hotel is just as impressive inside, and it favors the local and the natural: recycled wood from the Coney Island boardwalk is used in the furnishings, lush foliage brings the outside into every room, and the Bamford Haybarn Spa uses all-natural products.

-Just steps away from Bryant Park and rather more storys up, the Refinery Rooftop bar puts you right in the heart of Midtown Manhattan’s urban jungle of skyscrapers, with an especially awe-inspiring perspective of the Empire State Building.
-The rustic-chic restaurant and bar – with lots of exposed brick, reclaimed wood and a retractable glass roof – features Jeff Haskell’s contemporary American menu, ‘cocktail caddies’ (four servings of handcrafted cocktails), truffle fries and Jacques Torres bonbons.
+Just steps away from Bryant Park and rather more stories up, the Refinery Rooftop bar puts you right in the heart of Midtown Manhattan’s urban jungle of skyscrapers, with an especially awe-inspiring perspective of the Empire State Building.
+The rustic-chic restaurant and bar – with lots of exposed brick, reclaimed wood and a retractable glass roof – features Jeff Haskell’s contemporary American menu, Cocktail Caddies (four servings of handcrafted cocktails), truffle fries and Jacques Torres bonbons.